-- 1. In Scotland's colleges in 2021-22, there were a total of 322,332 enrolments.
-122,884 (38.1%) were to courses leading to 'non-recognised' qualifications. - 5.
-Whilst non-recognised qualifications account for over a third of all college enrolments, they account for just 7.2% of hours of learning delivered by the college sector that year (measured in Full-time Equivalent places).
-This indicates that these courses are typically short part-time in nature, and they average less than 38 hours in duration.
-Many are shorter still, less than 10 hours in duration in many cases. - 6.
+- 17. In Scotland's colleges in 2023-24, there were a total of 267,688 enrolments.
+80,779 (30.2%) were to courses leading to 'non-recognised' qualifications. - 18.
+Whilst non-recognised qualifications account for over a third of all college enrolments, they account for just 6.1% of hours of learning delivered by the college sector that year (measured in Full-time Equivalent places).
+This indicates that these courses are typically short part-time in nature, and they average around 48 hours in duration.
+Many are shorter still, less than 10 hours in duration in many cases. - 19.
 Non-recognised courses are an important part of the learner journey for many students.
-Non-vocational leisure courses which are often self-funded and typically delivered as weekend or evening courses; or Introductory and pre-access courses that do not lead to qualifications recognised by assessors. - 7.
-These are designed to give a grounding in a vocational subject or act as a route back in to vocational learning for people with no or very few qualifications.
-Many Flexible Workforce Development Fund (FWDF) courses also fall under this category.
-This initiative allows employers to access funding to address priority skills gaps and invest in their workforce through training and personal development.
-These programmes can be delivered in partnership with the local college, the Open University in Scotland or an independent training provider.
+Non-vocational leisure courses which are often self-funded and typically delivered as weekend or evening courses; or Introductory and pre-access courses that do not lead to qualifications recognised by assessors. - 20.
+These are designed to give a grounding in a vocational subject or act as a route back into vocational learning for people with no or very few qualifications.